gre/gre/plots/examples/1113/README.md

   - order-and-disorder
 ---

-This plot is the first prototype of the ["Order and Disorder"](/plots/tags/order-and-disorder) generative collection.
+This plot is a prototype from the ["Order and Disorder"](/plots/tags/order-and-disorder) generative collection.